 Cracked freekeh is harvested when the grain is still young and green, before the gluten-containing outer casing of the wheat grain forms, so it is a gluten-free form of wheat.

-In this salad I have added the cracked freekeh to broccoli rice, along with traditional tabbouleh herbs to create a more interesting tabbouleh base.
+In this salad, I have added the cracked freekeh to broccoli rice, along with traditional tabbouleh herbs, to create a more exciting tabbouleh base.

-Because the third-eye chakra is so connected to your brain’s performance, I have offered omega-rich oils such as flaxseed, hemp and avocado as options other than olive oil to dress the tabbouleh.
-For a dose of predominantly omega-3s choose flaxseed; for a perfect ratio of omega 3,6 and 9 choose hemp; and for a dose of predominantly omega-9s choose avocado oil.
+Because the third-eye chakra is so connected to your brain’s performance, I have offered omega-rich oils such as flaxseed, hemp, and avocado as options other than olive oil to dress the tabbouleh.
+For a dose of predominantly omega-3s, choose flaxseed; for a perfect ratio of omega 3,6 and 9 choose hemp, and for treatment of predominantly omega-9s, choose avocado oil.

 FOR THE PISTACHIO & FREEKEH TABBOULEH

 30g (1oz/scant ¼ cup) raw pistachios, roughly chopped

 Three mint sprigs leave picked and finely chopped

 Six flat-leaf parsley sprigs leave picked and finely chopped

 80g (2¾oz/1 cup) sugar snap peas, blanched and halved